CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

 the player's current kill count that must be killed to complete the mission.

 ### goal_condition
-For "MGOAL_CONDITION", defines the condition that must be satisified for the mission to be considered complete.
+For "MGOAL_CONDITION", defines the condition that must be satisfied for the mission to be considered complete.
 Conditions are explained in more detail in [NPCs.md](./NPCs.md), and are used here in exactly the same way.

 ### dialogue